scverse/scvi-tools/README.md

 # Reference

-If you use `scvi-tools` in your work, please cite the `scvi-tools` publication as follows:
+If you use `scvi-tools` in your work, please cite

 > **A Python library for probabilistic analysis of single-cell omics data**
 >